lenarddome/lenarddome.github.io/_pages/about.md

 **I am a Psychology PhD in the [Computational Modelling Lab](https://www.plymouth.ac.uk/research/psychology/brain-research-and-imaging-centre/the-computational-modelling-laboratory) at the [School of Psychology, University of Plymouth](https://www.plymouth.ac.uk/schools/psychology).**

-My primary research focuses on **computational modelling of categorization and human behavioural complexity**.
-I am also interested in connecting this work to impression formation and **social categorization**.
+My primary research focuses on **computational modelling of human heterogeneity**.
+I also develop new and innovative frameworks ([https://psyarxiv.com/ygmcj](https://psyarxiv.com/ygmcj)) for large-scale relative model comparisons.
+In addition, I have done effect-centric research on when **intelligent systems fail** with a special focus on the **inverse base-rate effect** - an irrational effect of non-uniform generalization of learned experience.
 I work hard on open sourcing science!
 Transparency, opennes, reproducibility and accessability are at the core of my work culture.

 I develop software for my own research and package them as free and open-source software.
 The finished products are usually all-purpose implementations of the tools that I am using.
 If you are using anything I developed, please consider supporting me by buying me a coffee.
 All that needs to be done is to click on the coffee icon at the right bottom corner.